Lashmanbala/dbt_databricks/README.md

-# Revenue Reporting Pipeline on Databricks by DBT
+# Revenue Reporting Pipeline on Databricks by DBT and Airflow

 ## Overview